-Cooperman commented that a 25% fall in the stock market could be possible if Warren sits in the White House.
-On September 19, he said during the Delivering Alpha Conference, “They won’t open the stock market if Elizabeth Warren is the next president.”
+In November 2020, Cooperman revealed that he voted for Democratic candidate Joe Biden in the presidential election.
+Until late August, he said he was undecided.
+In 2019, Cooperman made headlines for criticizing Elizabeth Warren’s proposed economic policies.
+On Fast Money Halftime Report on CNBC, the billionaire hedge fund manager opined that Warren’s wealth tax “is probably unconstitutional.”
+Cooperman commented that a 25 percent fall in the stock market could be possible if Warren sits in the White House.
+On September 19, 2019, he said during the Delivering Alpha Conference that “they won’t open the stock market if Elizabeth Warren is the next president.”

 Cooperman's top sells